 After the re-union at Hidroeléctrica, you will have lunch with your group and then start the last part of your trekking: under palm trees, with the river one side and the train track on the other, you walk for approx. 2,5 more hours to Aguas Calientes (Machu Picchu Town).
 Arriving in Aguas Calientes you will check into your hostel with comfortable beds, hot shower and WiFi and have some time to visit the hot springs of Aguas Calientes (entrance: 10 Soles), get your snacks for the next day and relax.
 In the evening you will meet at a restaurant for dinner and your guide will give all the information about the next day as well as your Machu Picchu and train tickets.
 Make sure to charge your camera and/or smartphone for your visit to Machu Picchu!

 Today is the day!
 You get up early to start walking up to Machu Picchu at around 4:30am, a quite steep ascent on old Inca stairs (approx. 1,5 hours).
-Optional you can take the first bus (US$ 12.00 one way, be aware that you’d have to line up early to catch the first bus leaving at 5:30am).
+Optional you can take the first bus (US$ 12.00one way, be aware that you’d have to line up early to catch the first bus leaving at 5:30am).
 You will meet your group & guide at the entrance of Machu Picchu and be one of the first groups entering the sanctuary that opens its gates at 6:00am.
 There will be a 2 hour guided tour given by your guide visiting the most important places of the Inca City.
-Then you will have the rest of the day to explore Machu Picchu on your own (we recommend bringing snacks and staying until the gate closes at 5:00pm.
-Usually in the afternoon there are less people).
-You can do optional short hikes, for example to the Inca Bridge or the Sun Gate, take the obligatory Machu Picchu photo from the view point and chase the numerous Lamas walking around the complex to take a funny picture.
-Optional you can hike up Huayna Picchu (US$ 10.00) or Machu Picchu Mountain (US$ 7.00).
+Then you will have the rest of the day to explore Machu Picchu on your own (You can do optional short hikes, for example to the Inca Bridge or the Sun Gate, take the obligatory Machu Picchu photo from the view point and chase the numerous Lamas walking around the complex to take a funny picture.
 In the afternoon you return to Aguas Calientes (walking down or taking the bus, US$ 12.00 one way).
-You will have time to pick up your luggage at the hostel and have dinner before your train to Cusco departs (NOTE: there are different train departures depending on availability and tour price.
+You will have time to pick up your luggage at the hostel and have lunch before your train to Cusco departs (NOTE: there are different train departures depending on availability and tour price.
 More information below!).
 An 1,5 hours train ride will bring you to the village of Ollantaytambo in the Sacred Valley of the Incas where a transport will be waiting for you to bring you back to Cusco (approx. 2,5 hours, arrival at Plaza Regocijo in the city center.
 From there you have to walk or take a taxi to your hostel.
 There are safe taxis around at any time).

 INFORMATION & RECOMMENDATION